libsdl-org/SDL/docs/README-macosx.md

 will be visible to the user in the Finder.
 Usually it will be the same as EXE_NAME but capitalized.
 E.g. if EXE_NAME is "testgame" then APP_NAME usually is "TestGame".
-You might also want to use `@PACKAGE@` to use the package name as specified in your configure.in file.
+You might also want to use `@PACKAGE@` to use the package name as specified in your configure.ac file.

 If your project builds more than one application, you will have to do a bit more.
 For each of your target applications, you need a separate rule.